The Dance Website

 - Dancing in New Hampshire & New England.
 Here we look at dancing in the remainder of New Hampshire and to some extent the rest of New England.
 We look at the Bradford dance, dancing in Maine, and a variety of other topics.

 - Passing On Our Living Tradition.
 This is an extensive section.
-It starts by looking at Phil Johnson who used to call squares in the area, and from whom I learned a lot about a variety of topics.
-Then it looks at how some aspects of the tradition are passed on nearly unchanged whereas others change fairly rapidly, and considers possible reasons.
+It looks at how some aspects of the tradition are passed on nearly unchanged whereas others change fairly rapidly, and considers possible reasons.
+It looks further at how traditions are passed on, and a look at the possible similarities and differences between modern urban contradancing and Western square dancing.
 There is a section about some of the chestnuts that have evolved in various ways, including a number of dance transcriptions.
-It ends with a further look at how traditions are passed on, and a look at the possible similarities and differences between modern urban contradancing and Western square dancing.

 There is more to come, probably including a few additional sections.
 More on that as it develops!